Computational theory of mind

-Overview
+History

 Warren McCulloch and Walter Pitts (1943) were the first to suggest that neural activity is computational.
 They argued that neural computations explain cognition.
 A version of the theory was put forward by Peter Putnam and Robert W. Fuller in 1964.
 The theory was proposed in its modern form by Hilary Putnam in 1960 and 1961, aided by his then PhD student, philosopher and cognitive scientist Jerry Fodor, who continued the research as a post-doc in the 1960s, 1970s, and 1980s.
-It was later criticized in the 1990s by Putnam himself, John Searle, and others.
+It was later criticized by Putnam himself, John Searle, and others.

-The computational theory of mind holds that the human mind is a computational system that is realized (i.e., physically implemented) by neural activity in the brain.
+Classical computational theory of mind

+The CTM holds that the human mind is a computational system that is realized (i.e., physically implemented) by neural activity in the brain.
 The theory can be elaborated in many ways and varies largely based on how the term computation is understood.

-Computation is commonly understood in terms of Turing machines which manipulate symbols according to a rule, in combination with the internal state of the machine.
-The critical aspect of such a computational model is that we can abstract away from particular physical details of the machine that is implementing the computation.
+In classical computational theory of mind (CCTM), computation is modeled in terms of Turing machines which manipulate symbols according to a rule, in combination with the internal state of the machine.
+A Turing machine is an abstract machine with unlimited time and storage.
+CCTM does not pretend that the mind looks like a Turing machine, but instead uses Turing machines as a formalism.
+Alan Turing argued that any symbolic algorithm executed by a human brain can in theory be replicated on a Turing machine.

+The critical aspect of such a computational model is that it allows to abstract away from particular physical details of the machine that is implementing the computation.
 For example, the appropriate computation could be implemented either by silicon chips or biological neural networks, so long as there is a series of outputs based on manipulations of inputs and internal states, performed according to a rule.
-CTM therefore holds that the mind is not simply analogous to a computer program, but that it is literally a computational system.

 Computational theories of mind are often said to require mental representation because 'input' into a computation comes in the form of symbols or representations of other objects.
 A computer cannot compute an actual object but must interpret and represent the object in some form and then compute the representation.
-The computational theory of mind is related to the representational theory of mind in that they both require that mental states are representations.
-However, the representational theory of mind shifts the focus to the symbols being manipulated.
+Unlike CTM, the representational theory of mind shifts the focus to the symbols being manipulated.
 This approach better accounts for systematicity and productivity.
-In Fodor's original views, the computational theory of mind is also related to the language of thought.
-The language of thought theory allows the mind to process more complex representations with the help of semantics.
+In Fodor's view, the mind is a computational system that processes the language of thought.

-Recent work has suggested that we make a distinction between the mind and cognition.
-Building from the tradition of McCulloch and Pitts, the computational theory of cognition (CTC) states that neural computations explain cognition.
-The computational theory of mind asserts that not only cognition, but also phenomenal consciousness or qualia, are computational.
-That is to say, CTM entails CTC.
-While phenomenal consciousness could fulfill some other functional role, computational theory of cognition leaves open the possibility that some aspects of the mind could be non-computational.
-CTC, therefore, provides an important explanatory framework for understanding neural networks, while avoiding counter-arguments that center around phenomenal consciousness.
+Connectionist computationalism

+Connectionist computationalism models the mind as a neural network.
+Steven Pinker and Alan Prince distinguish two types of connectionists: eliminative and implementationist.
+Eliminative connectionists generally reject classical CTMs and the idea of a structured, symbolic mind, whereas implementationists view neural networks and Turing machines as two potentially complementary levels of analysis.
+It is indeed possible in theory to implement a neural network in a Turing machine, or a Turing machine in a neural network.